Home | Boat Galleries | Work & Maintenance Boats

 PUSHING & PULLING

-Little John - a relatively modern replacement for an old Bantam tug (of the same name), which was previously used in the Nottingham/Trent area for many years.
+LITTLE JOHN - a relatively modern replacement for an old Bantam tug (of the same name), which was previously used in the Nottingham/Trent area for many years.
 Pictured in 2009

 At Swinton in 2005 were these two 'boxy' looking tugs, FREIGHT TRADER & FREIGHT PIONEER, which have a rather sad history.
 They are the two BACAT (Barge Aboard CATamaran) tugs that were built in the 1970s for moving BACAT barges in pairs around the north-eastern waterways prior to shipping them on the BACAT container vessel to and from the continent (notably Rotterdam).
 This got very much in the hair of the dockers in Hull, who were effectively bypassed, and after long strikes (there were a lot of them at the time) the project was effectively dismantled.
 The tugs and barges were used for a short time on local traffic (I think some of the barges still are) but the tugs were not as practical as more traditional variants and were laid up.
 The BACAT mother ship was scrapped after many years on conventional container service in about 2009.
 Also laid up here was the Yorkshire Keel CONFIDENCE.